Jirigesi/Jirigesi.github.io/index.md

 <br />

-I specialize in mining data and leverage machine learning techniques to design and build machine learning systems for outlier detection, classification, recurrent neural networks, graph neural networks.
+I specialize in mining data and leverage machine learning techniques to design and build machine learning systems for outlier detection, classification, recurrent neural networks, graph neural networks and etc.

 My research focuses on the interaction of two fields: